Yes4Defenestration/atomic-orbitals/README.md

 # Atomic orbital modeller

-The (proof of concept) site uses WebGL to render hydrogen-like atomic orbitals computed using the three quantum numbers n, l and m.
+This (proof of concept) site uses WebGL to render hydrogen-like atomic orbitals computed using the three quantum numbers n, l and m.

 Planned improvements:
    - Implementing iso-surfaces